 Half a Sandwich

-Choose whole-grain bread and add what you like—cheeses, lean meats, lettuce or spinach, tomatoes, grilled eggplant, shredded carrots, etc. You can create a complete nutrition package
+Choose whole-grain bread and add what you like—cheeses, lean meats, lettuce or spinach, tomatoes, grilled eggplant, shredded carrots, etc. You can create a complete

 : veggies, fiber, and protein all at once!

 Carrots and celery are high in potassium, vitamin A, fiber, and water.
 A ranch or spinach dip can provide protein.